egrandry/missm-enterprise-architecture/README.md

-# mssi-archimate
+# MISSM Enterprise Architecture

-This project contains the artifacts of the Driving Licence case study, i.e. the (partial) description of the architecture of the Driving licence system in Luxembourg.
+This project contains the artifacts of the Enterprise Architecture course

-## Content of the repository

-The archimate model (the archimate file) can be found in [https://github.com/egrandry/mssi-archimate/tree/main/archimate-model](https://github.com/egrandry/mssi-archimate/tree/main/archimate-model)

-In the same directory, you will find the explanation of the case study (i.e. the slide decks).

-The model is exported in csv files (export from Archi tool).
-The files can be found in [https://github.com/egrandry/mssi-archimate/tree/main/model-export](https://github.com/egrandry/mssi-archimate/tree/main/model-export)
+1. the slide decks used as support of the lectures on [https://github.com/egrandry/missm-enterprise-architecture/lectures]
+2. the reading material
+3. the case study archimate model